Loading...

 How to consume Duck Meat without glucose spikes

-Drink plenty of water before and during your meal to aid in digestion and help moderate blood sugar levels.
+Drink water with your meal.
+Proper hydration can aid in digestion and help maintain stable blood sugar levels.

 healthspan-mbl